Westminster, Maryland: Education

 The Carroll County Public Schools (CCPS) system enrolls over 28,000 students, which makes it the ninth largest school system in the state of Maryland.
 In Carroll County there are seven comprehensive high schools as well as two career and technology centers and an alternative school, The Gateway School.
 Students in grades 9 through 12 attend one of seven Carroll County high schools.
 Carroll County has 23 elementary schools and 9 middle schools.
-In the city of Westminster, there are two high schools, two middle schools and three elementary schools.
+In the city of Westminster, there are two high schools, two middle schools and five elementary schools.

-Westminster is home to McDaniel College, a small liberal-arts college; to the Civil Air Patrol's National Honor Guard Academy; and to Dream Flight School, an institution providing flight lessons at the local airport.
+Westminster is home to McDaniel College, the Civil Air Patrol's National Honor Guard Academy, and Dream Flight School, an institution providing flight lessons at the local airport.

 Transportation

 The main method of travel to and from Westminster is by road and four primary highways serve the city.
 The most prominent of these is Maryland Route 140, which follows an east-southeast to west-northwest alignment across the area.
 To the southeast, MD 140 connects to Baltimore, while northwestward, it passes through Taneytown on its way to Emmitsburg.
 Maryland Route 97 is the next most important highway serving the city, providing the most direct route southward towards Washington, D.C.
 Two other primary highways, Maryland Route 27 and Maryland Route 31 provide connections to other towns in the area.

-The Owings Mills station of the Baltimore Metro SubwayLink in nearby Owings Mills, Baltimore County, is a 20-minute drive by car from Westminster and provides subway access to downtown Baltimore.
-Due to longstanding opposition to mass transit from local residents and politicians, there is no inter-county bus or rail transit linking Westminster to nearby suburban communities of Baltimore County.
-Due to a resolution passed by the Carroll County Board of Commissioners, the Carroll Transit System is prohibited from offering bus services into or out of the county.
+Due to long-standing opposition to mass transit from local residents and politicians, there is no inter-county bus or rail transit linking Westminster to Baltimore County.
+A resolution passed by the Carroll County Board of Commissioners prohibits the Carroll Transit System from offering bus services into or out of the county.